PCM-M46-CodeNation/W08-Sequelise-ORM/docs/README.md

    - [x] Book belongs to Author

  **Genre Routes**
- - [ ] Create two Genre routes given in the design docs.
+ - [x] Create two Genre routes given in the design docs.
    - [x] POST - adds an genre to the DB
-   - [ ] GET - gets a single genre by genre name, and retrieves associated books
+   - [x] GET - gets a single genre by genre name, and retrieves associated books

 **Personal Stretch Goals:**

- - [ ] Add primary keys to the tables.
- - [ ] Implement the CQRS pattern, splitting read and write operations.
+ - [x] Implement the CQRS pattern, splitting read and write operations.
  - [ ] Create React front-end to interact with the DB.
  - [ ] Use Tailwind CSS to style the React front-end.
+ - [ ] Produce a Database Analysis Report and Roadmap.

 ## Implementation